INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Design Pattern/03 - Adapter/03 - Adapter.md

 }
 ```

-But as our code evolves, another library logger is introduced:
+But as our code evolves, another logger is introduced, coming from another library:
 ```java
 enum Level { WARNING, ERROR }